Heads and Tails

 - identify what a fair game is and how to make an unfair game fair

 In this unit we are essentially looking at five ideas.
-These are how to calculate theoretical probabilities how to test probabilities by trialling how to generalise to arbitrary numbers of objects that theoretical probability and experimental probability may not be equal how to make games fair We show that probabilities can be calculated directly from the definition by determining appropriate outcomes, by using the product of two probabilities, and by tree diagrams.
+These are how to calculate theoretical probabilities how to test probabilities by trialling how to generalise to arbitrary numbers of objects that theoretical probability and experimental estimates of probability may not be equal how to make games fair We show that probabilities can be calculated directly from the definition by determining appropriate outcomes, by using the product of two probabilities, and by tree diagrams.
 We encourage students to use more than one method here as it deepens their understanding and gives them more than one strategy to use in new situations.
-Some times it is not possible to provide a theoretical probability so it is important to be able to determine an estimate of probability by using trials (experimental probability).
+Some times it is not possible to provide a theoretical probability so it is important to be able to determine an estimate of probability by using trials (experimental estimates of probability).
 Generalisation is an important skill in all mathematics.
 So we encourage it here to extend students' experience of finding patterns.
 The more able students may be able to justify the generalisation.
 Students should know when games that they are playing are fair as they may otherwise lose a lot of money in later life.
 So we experiment here with some simple games and see more than one way to make a game fair.
 All of the above skills will be useful in later statistical and mathematical work.
 For a similar unit to this see The Coloured Cube Question, Level 4.

 The basic game here is for the student to toss three coins.
 A student wins if they get two heads and one tail.
 For when a head is showing we write H; for a tail T. (You might note here that coin tossing can be disruptive as coins may end up all over the place.
 This problem can be reduced a little by having the students spin the coins about a vertical axis.
 Better still they can take even and odd numbers from a roll of a die as heads and tails, respectively, or red and black suits from a pack of cards, or they can make spinners with two equal colours.)